 It’s like when I talked to Friedkin — The Exorcist project I’m working on — about the Devil.
 He doesn’t see the Devil.
 He’s talked to the Vatican.
 The Vatican exorcist doesn’t see the Devil as an actual physical being with horns and a tail, but it is a force, it is an energy that happens, that has to be reckoned with sometimes.
 I think everything we do in life and everything we do as a collective creates a ripple effect.
 So the Furies come back through time and they come back through mythology, through stories, through films, through things that we do in society when there’s something we do and there’s a certain guilt that comes out, and we need to process that.
 And so, I think that’s the whole argument that I make through Memory.(https://filmschoolrejects.com/alexandre-o-phillippe-sundance-2019/)

-We know that Giger based his original concept for a chestburster on this before the idea fell away and Ridley settled for a chestburster based on the head of Necronom IV that would have been loosely reminiscent of the Bacon painting.
+He understood that someone might think that connection with that painting was just a little tidbit of trivia but he wasn't so sure.
+We know that Giger based his original concept for a chestburster on this before the idea fell away and Ridley settled for a chestburster created by Roger Dicken based on the head of Necronom IV and the thing could be said to been loosely reminiscent of the figures in the Bacon painting and so perhaps there was something enough of it still in the final Chestbursting scene

 Three Studies for Figures at the Base of a Crucifixion c.1944